Specy/specy-app/src/posts/liquid-glass-in-the-web.md

 I've left a lot of the details out as it would be too long to explain here, but you can look at the complete code [here](https://codepen.io/9am/pen/eYbaQBw).

-The cool is that what we have done just *defines* the filter.
+What we have done just *defines* the filter.
 You can then use this filter by applying it with CSS:
 ```css
 .your-element {
     filter: url(#my-filter);